-Non-verbal communication is a powerful tool that helps teachers express what they really mean and to connect to their students.
+88 Non-verbal communication is a powerful tool that helps teachers express what they really mean and to connect 89 to their students.
 It is a vital form of communication, when interacting with others, we continuously give and receive countless wordless signals and this is what happens in the classroom also.

-Teachers should be aware of non-verbal messages in the classroom Grenville, (2013) stated that it will help them become:

-- ✓ Better receivers of students messages. - ✓ Better senders of signals that reinforces learning. - \checkmark Sure of sending the right messages to students.
+Teachers should be aware of 91 non-verbal messages in the classroom Grenville, (2013) stated that it will help them become: ?
+Better receivers of students messages. ?
+Better senders of signals that reinforces learning. ?
+Sure of sending the right messages 92 93 a) The (Importance of the) Teacher in The Classroom Communication As Unachukwu, (1990) succinctly put it, a teacher is a person trained or recognised and employed to help learning in a classroom situation in order to achieve set educational goals.

-Grenville continued to say that some of the non-verbal behaviours in the classroom are:

-- ✓ The gestures the teacher makes

-- ✓ The way the teacher sits

-- ✓ How fast or loud the teacher talks

-- ✓ How close the teacher stands by a student

-- ✓ How much eye contact the teacher makes.
+Grenville continued to say that some of the nonverbal behaviours in the classroom?
+The gestures the teacher makes?
+The way the teacher sits?
+How fast or loud the teacher talks?
+How close the teacher stands by a student?
+How much eye contact the teacher makes.